ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 *  22: To proceed with the installation, the Update client now calls ``psa_fwu_install()``.

 *  23: The flow in Figure 3 shows a system which requires a reboot to continue with the installation.
-The suit-install SUIT command sequences will be processed after the reboot.
+The SUIT Installation and Invocation Procedures will be performed after the reboot.

-    In systems where the installation of the envelope component is achieved without a restart, the installation command sequence will be executed as part of the call to ``psa_fwu_install()``, and complete the installation.
+    In systems where the installation of the envelope component is achieved without a restart, the Installation Procedure will be performed following the call to ``psa_fwu_install()``, and complete the installation.
 See `Fetching during install (without reboot)`_ below.

 *  25: Following reboot, the bootloader determines that there is an update to install, and proceeds with the installation and invocation SUIT processes.